FanchenBao/fastapi_lambda_api-gateway_sample/README.md

     ```
     pip install -r requirements.txt
     ```
 3. Add `.env` file to hold the environment variables.
-The file itself is not committed to the repo per standard practice, but the content should be as follows:
+The file itself is not committed to the repo per standard practice.
+Example content is shown below:
     ```
-    SOME_ENV=some_env
+    SOME_ENV=SOJ
-    OTHER_ENV=other_env
+    OTHER_ENV=Shako
     ```
 4. Run the app inside the `app/` folder
     ```